-A delicious and rustic skillet Apple Pie, with a brown sugar and butter filling and decorated with pie crust leaves.
-Perfect for Fall or Thanksgiving!
+A delicious and rustic cast iron skillet apple pie, with a brown sugar and butter filling and decorated with pie crust leaves.
+Perfect for a Fall or Thanksgiving dessert!

 What are the Best Apples for Pies?